Providing Abortions in the Deep South as a Christian

 ...
 Especially when the Bible has gone through multiple translations, what constitutes an authentic text has gone through political processes.
 There’s something violating of the notion that women and men aren’t held equal in their humanity.
 Any understanding of sacred text that leaves you with the ability to believe that you can subordinate or tyrannize or control women, is a text or is an understanding that I don’t subscribe to.
 If that’s what you’re reading in the text, you need to put that in context and figure out if that can be extrapolated to the present time.

-Khazan: Russell Moore, president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention, quotes you as saying in your book that “the problem is, in part, ‘liberal women with children who themselves became enraptured with the sonogram images they saw at the obstetrician’s office and who wept when they heard the fetal heartbeat.’
+Khazan: Russell Moore, president of the Ethics and Religious Liberty Commission of the Southern Baptist Convention, quotes you as saying in your book that “the problem is, in part, ‘liberal women with children who themselves became enraptured with the sonogram images they saw at the obstetrician’s office and who wept when they heard the fetal heartbeat.’
 This is, Parker argues, a ‘fetishization of motherhood and children that I don’t quite understand.’”

 Can you elaborate on what you meant by that?